National Dentist’s Day (March 6)

 Who Invented It?

-While the exact origin of the day is unclear, it is widely recognized in the dental community and supported by organizations like the American Dental Association (ADA).
+The exact creator of the holiday is unknown, though it is widely recognized within the dental community and supported by professional organizations focused on oral health education.

 The History of the Holiday

-- The first dental school in the U.S., the University of Maryland School of Dentistry, opened on March 6, 1840.
+- The first dental school in the U.S. opened on March 6, 1840 – the same date now celebrated as Dentist’s Day.

-- Dentists recommend replacing your toothbrush every 3 months to maintain oral hygiene.
+- Dentists recommend replacing toothbrushes every three to four months.

 Activities to Celebrate